Carpenter v. United States: Appeal at the Sixth Circuit

-Opinion of the court
+Supreme Court

 Twenty amicus curiae briefs were filed by interested organizations, scholars, and corporations for Carpenter's case.
 Some considered the case to be the most important Fourth Amendment dispute to come before the Supreme Court in a generation.
 The Court issued its decision in 2018, with the majority opinion written by Chief Justice John Roberts.

-The Court's ruling recognized that the Carpenter case revealed a contradiction between two Supreme Court precedents on the matter of police searches of personal communications information.
+The Court's ruling recognized that the Carpenter case revealed a contradiction between two lines of Supreme Court rulings on the matter of police searches of personal communications information.
 In United States v.
 Jones (2012) the Court had ruled that GPS tracking could constitute a search under the Fourth Amendment as a violation of a person's reasonable expectation of privacy.
 Meanwhile, the Court had held in Smith v.
 Maryland (1979) that the third-party doctrine absolved the government from warrant requirements when searching through telephone records.

 Ultimately, in Carpenter the court determined that the third-party doctrine could not be extended to historical cell site location information (CSLI).
 Instead, the Court compared "detailed, encyclopedic, and effortlessly compiled" CSLI records to the GPS information at issue in United States v.
 Jones, recognizing that both forms of data accord the government the ability to track individuals' past movements.
 Furthermore, the Court noted that CSLI could pose even greater privacy risks than GPS data, as the prevalence of cellphones could accord the government "near perfect surveillance" of an individual's movements.
 Accordingly, the Court ruled that, under the Fourth Amendment, the government must obtain a search warrant in order to access historical CSLI records.
 Roberts argued that technology "has afforded law enforcement a powerful new tool to carry out its important responsibilities.
-At the same time, this tool risks Government encroachment of the sort the Framers [of the US Constitution], after consulting the lessons of history, drafted the Fourth Amendment to prevent."
+At the same time, this tool risks Government encroachment of the sort the Framers [of the U.S. Constitution], after consulting the lessons of history, drafted the Fourth Amendment to prevent."
 As stated in the opinion, "Unlike the nosy neighbor who keeps an eye on comings and goings, they [new technologies] are ever alert, and their memory is nearly infallible.
 There is a world of difference between the limited types of personal information addressed in Smith [...] and the exhaustive chronicle of location information casually collected by wireless carriers today."

-However, Roberts stressed that the Carpenter decision was a very narrow one and did not affect other parts of the third-party doctrine, such as banking records.
+However, Roberts stressed that the Carpenter decision was a very narrow one and did not affect other uses of the third-party doctrine, such as searches of banking records.
 Similarly, he noted that the decision did not prevent the collection of CSLI without a warrant in cases of emergency or for issues of national security.